Horziox/Kevin/README.md

 ### Install dependencies

-Install all dependencies (You can find there in the [package.json](https://github.com/Horziox/Kevin/blob/master/package.json)) or run `npm install` command
+Install all dependencies (You can find them in the [package.json](https://github.com/Horziox/Kevin/blob/master/package.json)) or run `npm install` command

 ### Setup
 Change values in the index.js file in ressources folder as you want